JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Usage
 =======================
+Quick demo after you successfully make: (Plug two dongles to your computer!)
+  ./rtl-sdr-relay -f 905000000 -s 3000000 -b 512 -l 512
+Then run matlab script: recv_proc_udp.m to see bursts (roughly synchronized in timeline) received from two dongles.
+If you can't see obvious bursts, you should replace frequency 905MHz with your local frequency where there is strong signal, such as GSM uplink, downlink or your signal generator.
+905MHz just works fine in my location (China).

+Details:
 	./rtl-sdr-relay -f 409987500 1090000000 -g 30 50 -s 2000000 1000000 -d 0 1 -p 6666 6667 -b 65536 131072 -l 16384 32768
 	-f: multi-frequencies for multi-dongles[Hz].
 If not specified, 1090000000 will be set as default.
 	-g: multi-gains for multi-dongles[dB].
 If not specified, automatic gain will be set as default.
 	-s: multi-sample-rates for multi-dongles[Hz].
-If not specified, 2048000 will be set as default.
+If not specified, 3000000 will be set as default.
 	-d: device IDs.
 If not specified, all detected dongles will be involved.
 	-p: UDP ports.
 If not specified, ports will be used begining with 6666, for example, 6666, 6667, 6668....
 The number of ports must be equal to the number of dongles or